-The County of Santa Clara Department of Environmental Health conducted a Feasibility Study for a food service grading and placarding (posting) program.
+Over the last year the County of Santa Clara Department of Environmental Health (DEH) conducted a Feasibility Study for a food service grading and placarding (posting) program.
 The goal was to determine the suitability of a grading and placarding system in our community, and what the system should look like.
-Some factors that were evaluated:
+Some factors that were evaluated included:

 1. Will it help to reduce foodborne illness?

-3. Suitability of a grading and placarding system to our diverse community and food practices.
+3. Will the system be suitable to our diverse community and food practices?

 Feasibility Study Completed

-The Department of Environmental Health (DEH) has completed the feasibility study for a Restaurant Grading/Placarding Program.
+The Department of Environmental Health (DEH) completed the feasibility study for a Restaurant Grading/Placarding Program in December 2013.
 With the assistance of core stakeholders, a restaurant grading/placarding system modeled on Sacramento County’s Green-Yellow-Red grading system was selected.
 The Sacramento County Model emphasizes critical risk factors of food-borne illness, poses a lower cost to businesses, and is easy for the public to understand.
 Minor violations that do not pose an imminent health hazard will be addressed using the Department’s existing protocols.

 In order to inform food operators and the public about the proposal, DEH issued press releases and conducted interviews in English, Spanish, Korean, Chinese, and Vietnamese.
-Newspaper articles, as well as television and radio news reports announced the placarding proposal and where restaurant operators and the public could find more information.
-During October, seventeen food operator workshops and three public meetings were conducted.
-Over 100 people attended these meetings.
+Newspaper articles, as well as television and radio news reports announced the placarding proposal and notified stakeholders as to where restaurant operators and the public could find more information.
+During October 2013, seventeen food operator workshops and three public meetings were conducted.
+Over 100 people attended to learn about the options.